Offshore sourcing for custom steel forgings manufactured to meet your requirements.

 Sun Fast’s offshore forging sources use the highest quality steel materials available while utilizing state-of-the-art equipment to ensure superior precision and repeatability.
 We can deliver your forged products in fast turnaround times that fit your schedule and at prices that fit your budget.

 In addition to steel forging, Sun Fast also offers offshore services for precision machining and other secondary operations to give you more complete parts and components.
-Contact us for more information regrading all our forged steel options, or submit a project for an in-depth price analysis.
+Contact us for more information regarding all our forged steel options, or submit a project for an in-depth price analysis.